altocodenl/tagaway/readme.md

 Mono
    - client: onboarding
    - client: show less year & country entries in sidebar
+   - client: fix issue with phantom selection when scrolling large selection
+   - client: remove selection when removing all tags from query
    - client: fix ronin untagged or range tag when deleting all
    - client: refresh always in upload, import and pics, remove refresh query/field from query // check if `_blank` oauth flow issue will be fixed in old tab
    - client: do not show New Pics Available sign if on the home view